fahad19/firenze/README.md

 ### find(type, options = {})

-Explained above in `Finders` section
+Explained above in `finders` section

 ### findAll(options = {})

-Returns an array of matched models
+Returns a promise with matched results.

+Same as `collection.find('all', options)`.

 ### findFirst(options = {})

-Returns matched model if any
+Returns a promise with matched model if any.

+Same as `collection.find('first', options)`.

 ### findCount(options = {})

-Returns count of matched results
+Returns a promise with count of matched results.

+Same as `collection.find('count', options)`.

 ### findList(options = {})

-Returns key/value pair of matched results
+Returns a promise with key/value pair of matched results.

+Same as `collection.find('list', options)`.

 ### save(model, options = {})

 Save the given model.
 This method is not usually called directly, but rather via `Model.save()`.

+Returns a promise with model instance.

 ### delete(model)

 Deletes the given model.
 Usually called via `Model.delete()`.

+Returns a promise.

 <!--/docume:src/Collection.js-->